ABOUT

 SATOSHI NAKAYAMA

-Director of the Board / Vice President of Launch Vehicle
+Member of the Board of Directors, Vice President of Launch Vehicle

 After graduation, he joined Mitsubishi Precision Company, Limited.
 For 12 years, he was involved in developing of on-board equipment for rockets and satellites.
 As a project manager, he was responsible for developing navigation sensors for major rockets in Japan.
 He joined Interstellar Technologies in January 2021, where he oversaw avionics development, reliability design, and quality assurance, and was appointed General Manager of the R&D department in September of that year.
 He has published papers, presented at conferences, patented technologies, and received awards in the field of space equipment.

-Director of the Board / Vice President of Launch Vehicle
+Member of the Board of Directors, Vice President of Launch Vehicle

 SATOSHI NAKAYAMA